Ventureaxis/ProperMusic.Documents.ProperWeb/documents/Products/product-editor/product-editor-overview.md

 When in edit mode, depending on the Product state, the header will appear with:

-- Just the Sku title
+- Just the Catalogue Number title

 ![Product Editor Header Just Title](../../../static/img/pages/products/editor/pw_product_editor_header_just_title.png)

-- The Sku title and the "DRAFT" Bubble (When a Product is Draft but not uploaded)
+- The Catalogue Number title and the "DRAFT" Bubble (When a Product is Draft but not uploaded)

 ![Product Editor Header Draft Bubble](../../../static/img/pages/products/editor/pw_product_editor_header_draft_bubble.png)

-- The Sku title with the "UPLOADED - CANNOT EDIT" (When a Product has been uploaded to basil)
+- The Catalogue Number title with the "UPLOADED - CANNOT EDIT" (When a Product has been uploaded to basil)

 ![Product Editor Header Uploaded Bubble](../../../static/img/pages/products/editor/pw_product_editor_header_uploaded_bubble.png)